chloroken/eve-min/README.md

 # EVE-minimizer - a client-switcher for KDE Wayland

 A client-switcher for [EVE Online](https://www.eveonline.com/) designed to fully-utilize the EVE client's throttling mechanics by minimizing inactive windows.
-This is a replacement for [EVE-O Preview](https://github.com/Proopai/eve-o-preview)'s keybound client-switch for those who check the "minimize inactive clients" button for the performance bump, but don't use the thumbnail preview function.
+This is a replacement for [EVE-O Preview](https://github.com/Proopai/eve-o-preview)'s keybound client-switching for those who use "minimize inactive clients" for the performance bump, but don't use the thumbnail preview function.

 # Performance Increase